-Keep up-to-date with the latest APEC news by regularly accessing the APEC website at www.apec.org, join us on Facebook and follow us on Twitter.
-The APEC Secretariat also produces the APEC Bulletin - a free online newsletter that provides information on the key elements of APEC's agenda, current activities, new publications, upcoming events and more.
-Simply fill out your details on the APEC website and the latest edition of the Bulletin will be emailed to you.
+Keep up-to-date with the latest APEC news by regularly accessing the APEC website at www.apec.org.
+The APEC Secretariat also produces a free APEC newsletter.
+It provides information on the key elements of APEC's agenda, current activities, new publications, upcoming events and more.
+Simply fill out your details on the APEC website and the latest edition of the newsletter will be emailed to you.